 Effects of coffee consumption

-In 2016, an IARC monographs working group reviewed research to reach conclusions as to the carcinogenic hazard to humans of drinking coffee, mate, and very hot beverages.
+In 2016, an IARC monographs working group reviewed research to identify the carcinogenic hazard drinking coffee, mate, and very hot beverages has on humans.
 They assessed more than 1,000 observational and experimental studies that investigated the association between cancer at more than 20 sites with drinking coffee, mate, and very hot beverages1.

-• A further paper published in 2018 supported the IARC view, suggesting that their results corroborate the epidemiological observations about a probable oesophageal cancer risk caused by drinking very hot drinks101
+A further paper published in 2018 supported the IARC view, suggesting that their results corroborate the epidemiological observations about a probable oesophageal cancer risk caused by drinking very hot drinks15.

 Latest research